bcatalfo/vote-tournament/README.md

 - - Abstract away the list of candidates to a single component
 - - Make CandidateBody component
 - - Make CandidateProps type
+- - Add example for voting to figure out what songs to play as a band
 - - Make deleting a candidate require confirmation (?)
 - Add page to vote against two choices
 - Deploy